Door handle and bannister

 • Clean: Use mild soap and water; dry with a soft cloth.

-• Wood counters: Wipe with a damp cloth, dry well, and occasionally refresh with diluted vinegar.
+• Wood counters: Wipe with a damp cloth, dry well, and avoid leaving liquids sitting on the surface.

-• Cutting boards: Sprinkle baking soda, scrub with lemon, rinse, and air dry.
+• Cutting boards: Sprinkle baking soda, scrub with lemon, rinse, and air dry completely.

 • Regular care: Wipe with warm, soapy water to prevent buildup.

-• Deep clean: Make a paste of baking soda and hydrogen peroxide for grout; scrub gently.
+• Deep clean: Make a paste of baking soda and hydrogen peroxide for grout; scrub gently, rinse, and dry.

-• Mildew: Spray white vinegar, let sit 10 minutes, rinse, and dry.
+• Mildew: Use white vinegar on tile (not natural stone), let sit briefly, rinse, and dry.

-• Avoid: Bleach — it weakens grout and harms indoor air quality.
+• Avoid: Bleach — it can weaken grout over time and it’s rough on indoor air.

-Tip: Rinse tiles thoroughly — cleaner left behind can make grout more porous.
+Tip: Rinse thoroughly — cleaner left behind can attract dirt and make grout look dull.

 • Regular care: Wipe with an all‑purpose cleaner.

-• When someone’s sick: Use a 50/50 mix of rubbing alcohol and water on a cloth.
+• When someone’s sick: Use a 50/50 mix of rubbing alcohol and water on a cloth for high‑touch points.

 • Avoid: Spraying electronics directly — apply cleaner to the cloth instead.